InBetweenNames/inbetweennames.net/content/privacypolicy.md

  * Main language of the browser (Accept-Language header your browser sends)
  * User agent of the browser, which may include your Operating System, device used, brand and model
  * Page generation time

+There is no unique User ID assigned to you, implied or explicit.

 **If you want to disable all tracking, you can opt out below:**